CareyCosta/PandatheBear/answers.md

 4. $('#time-travel').parent().remove();

-*/ not sure if this one is 100% correct, will return to it /*
+*/ not sure if this one is 100% correct, will return to revise it /*
 5. $('body').css('color', 'red');

 6. $('.highlight').css('color', 'red');